How to Install FFmpeg on Ubuntu Linux

 Install via Snap

-The easiest way to install FFmpeg latest on Ubuntu is by using the snappy packaging system.
+The snappy packaging system is the easiest way to install FFmpeg latest on Ubuntu.

 First, run the commands below to install the snap package manager and then install FFmpeg.